on this page find information and links that may be of interest to artists...

 OR, abbreviate 'in.', 'ft.', 'cm.': 12x18" 12x18 in.
 12x18 cm.

 I've seen museums put a period after all 'in', 'cm', etc., but some do not.
 This might be a judgement call.
 Consistency would be more important.
 I would put your name FIRST, if it is on the label.
-That is what museums do.
+Museums list the artist first, then the info.

 Capitalize the first word, and all other words, except articles and prepositions.